pkp/pkp-docs/translating-guide/en/customize-locale.md

 # Customize a Translation Locally

-You can use the Custom Locale plugin to do a translation or change a translation on your local installation.
-It also allows you to customize text on your site in any language that is installed and enabled.
+You can use the Custom Locale plugin to customize or change a translation on your local installation.
+It also allows you to customize text on your OJS journal, OMP press, or OPS server in any language that is installed and enabled.
 For example, if you want to change the text displayed on the review recommendation buttons in the submission workflow, you can use the Custom Locale plugin.

-The Custom Locale is only reliably available and operational for OJS/OMP/OPS 3.2.0+.
+The Custom Locale is only reliably available and operational for OJS/OMP/OPS 3.2.0 and newer.

 If you want to make a translation that other users can benefit from, it is better to translate in Weblate.
-But there are some situations in which translating on your local installation is preferred, and the Custom Locale plugin allows you to do this.
+But there are some situations in which customizing a translation on your local installation is preferred, and the Custom Locale plugin allows you to do this.
 This chapter explains how to use the plugin.

 Please see [How Languages and Locales Work](https://docs.pkp.sfu.ca/translating-guide/en/managing-languages#how-languages-and-locales-work) in this guide for an explanation of how languages and locale files work in PKP software.